architectophile/blog/others/computer-tips/en/computer-tips-quicktime-player-screen-record-with-audio-on-mac.md

 ## 4. Sound Settings

 You have created and configured audio input/output devices, and make them able to pass audio input/output to other applications using Soundflower.
-And now we are going to
+And now we are going to change settings in `Sound`.

 ### 1) Change Output device